frostt-tensor/frostt-tensor.github.io/README.md

 should now be available.

-4. Once the tensor page is ready, submit a pull request and include a public link to the data in `files.txt`.
-We will copy the data to our hosting location, update the links in `files.txt`, merge the pull request, and go live!
+4. Once the tensor page is ready, submit a pull request and include a public link to the tensor data.
+We will copy the data to our hosting location, update the links to our own hosting, merge the pull request, and go live!